The Certificate for Web Accessibility

 First, a self-evaluation is carried out by the person submitting the data via the online submission portal.
 For each WCAG criterion, you have the opportunity to argue your position on whether and how your website meets this criterion or not.
 To do so, you have a total of 1 month.
 Subsequently, the independent auditor will carry out the actual audit within one month.
 Any shortcomings and errors or deviations from the WCAG success criteria will be recorded.
 The audit report is then sent to the person who submitted the website.
 It indicates any corrections that may be necessary.
 In addition, an outlook is given as to which certificate level (Gold, Silver or Bronze) can be achieved.

 Cancellation of the audit:

-If no or only small deviations from the WCAG success criteria are detected, the Customer immediately receives the Gold certificate.
+If no deviations from the WCAG success criteria are detected, the Customer immediately receives the Gold certificate.
 No post-audit is necessary in this case.

 In case of deviations from the success criteria:

 If the Silver or Bronze level is attained at the first audit, the Customer may accept this level straight away.
 However, if the Customer wishes to achieve a higher level, a post-audit can be requested.
 This is included in the certification price.
 The Customer is given a certain period of time to correct the errors found during the first audit and then a post-audit takes place.

 If none of the three levels is reached in the first audit, a post-audit must be carried out, otherwise the certification contract expires after the respective deadline.
 In this case, no certificate can be awarded.
 The Customer is given a certain period of time to correct the errors found during the first audit and then a post-audit takes place.